hanlinag/point-of-sale-system/README.md

 In the cashier panel, the user will be provided with interfaces to sell items to the customer.
 He/she can search the selling items by barcode or item-name.
 The cashier can also redeem the payment card or create new cards.

 In card, we put each card’s QR-code.
-We included this function because we believe that the card payment system is more convenient than the cash payment.
-Cashlessness is made effortless.
+We included this function as we believe that the card payment system is more convenient than the cash payment.
+Being Cashless is made effortless.

 This project is implemented with Model–view–controller (MVC) software design pattern.